The Art Studies of John William Waterhouse

 Anthony Hobson, “The Art of J.W.
 Waterhouse” (1909)

-Experiencing a Waterhouse masterpiece is an ineffable sensation, yet I've discovered that his rudimentary sketches and art studies possess a captivating allure of their own.
+I discovered recently that Waterhouse rudimentary sketches and art studies possess an allure not unlike his well-known masterpieces.
 Waterhouse enthusiasts will find themselves equally captivated by the textured charcoal hair, the luminous red chalk skin, and the unmistakable richness of his color palette.
-Below are some examples that instantly transport me to a realm of water nymphs and rolling hills adorned with springtime blooms.
+Today, I included some examples that instantly transport me to a realm of water nymphs and rolling hills adorned with springtime blooms.

 What was your favorite art study?
 Mine is Study for Nymphs Finding the Head of Orpheus (1900).